norhanreda/Hospital-database-management-system/README.md

 ![image](https://user-images.githubusercontent.com/88630231/179015679-87a8384b-e987-447d-8ddc-4f0393aebe45.png)

-inside this system you will find alot of intersting features we hope you will enjoy it
+inside this system you will find interesting features we hope you will have fun

 like